History of Steve McMichael in Timeline

 April 1996: Feud with Ric Flair Begins

-1996: Feud with Dungeon of Doom
+1996: Feud with Dungeon of Doom and Jeff Jarrett

-In 1996, Steve McMichael, as part of the Four Horsemen, feuded with the Dungeon of Doom and had problems with Jeff Jarrett over Debra's affections.
+In 1996, Steve McMichael feuded with the Dungeon of Doom and Jeff Jarrett over Debra's affections.

-July 1997: Jarrett Kicked out of Horsemen
+July 1997: Jarrett Kicked Out of Horsemen

-In July 1997, Jeff Jarrett was kicked out of the Horsemen, and Debra left Steve McMichael for Jarrett.
+In July 1997, Jeff Jarrett was kicked out of the Four Horsemen, and Debra left Steve McMichael for Jarrett.

-January 1998: Helped Benoit
+January 1998: Helped Benoit Feud with Raven's Flock

 In January 1998, Steve McMichael briefly helped Chris Benoit feud with Raven's Flock.